 What is DfE’s role?

-The Department for the Economy (DfE) is responsible for implementing appropriate policy that will support the development of a level of 4 percent renewable heat by 2015 and 10 per cent by 2020.
+The Department for the Economy (DfE) is responsible for implementing appropriate policy that will support the development of renewable heat technologies.

 NI Renewable Heat Incentive (RHI) Schemes

-In order to achieve the 10 per cent target, the Department introduced the non-domestic Renewable Heat Incentive (RHI) in 2012 and the domestic RHI in 2014.
-The 2015 target of 4 per cent has been met.
+In order to increase the proportion of heat generated from renewable sources, the Department introduced the non-domestic Renewable Heat Incentive (RHI) in 2012 and the domestic RHI in 2014.

 The domestic RHI provides domestic properties with payments for the use of an eligible renewable heat technology.
 The scheme closed to new applications on 29 February 2016.
 This scheme is administered by the Department.